 Whether they are subjected to a constant din or sporadic bursts of loud sounds throughout the day, employees in noisy workplaces are at risk of permanent damage to their hearing.
 For a noisy workplace, establishing a Hearing Conservation Program is imperative to protecting both employee health and employer liability.

-Where to start?
-Sometimes, determining the appropriate type of protection for each employee can be tricky, because individual employees may have varying levels of exposure to different sounds throughout the day.
-The best way to determine the volume, frequency and length of noise exposure to each employee—or employee function—is through a noise dosimetry survey or noise testing/sampling.
+Sometimes, determining the appropriate type of protection for each employee can be tricky because individual employees may have varying levels of exposure to different noise levels throughout the day.
+The best way to determine the volume, frequency, and length of noise exposure to each employee—or employee function—is through a noise dosimetry survey or noise testing/sampling.

-A noise dosimeter is a small, unobtrusive meter that attaches to a worker’s belt, connected to a tiny microphone that clips on their collar, next to their ear.
+A noise dosimeter is a small, unobtrusive meter that attaches to a worker’s belt and has a connection to a tiny microphone that clips on their collar, next to their ear.
 The device is worn throughout an entire 8-hour shift, measuring sound at ear level, and determining the average exposure level per shift for that individual.

-New technology has minimized the noise dosimeter so that now some are so small they can be worn on the collar.
+New technology has minimized the noise dosimeter, and some are now so small they can be worn on the collar.

-Each factory has unique characteristics, employees and processes.
-Each factory also has federal, state and local regulations to consider.
-An experienced industrial hygienist is able to choose the appropriate noise dosimeter to be used, calibrate it before and after use, and provide results in a clearly written and comprehensive report.
+Each facility (factory, refinery, warehouse, etc.) has unique characteristics, employees and processes.
+Each facility also has federal, state and local regulations to consider.
+An experienced industrial hygienist is able to choose the appropriate noise dosimeter to be used, calibrate it before and after use, and provide results in a clearly written and comprehensive report with appropriate recommendations for noise reduction and regulatory compliance.

 Based on the results, a Hearing Conservation Program can be developed or modified.
-Noise dosimetry surveys provide employers with the information needed in order to require workers to wear the most effective and least disruptive personal protective equipment designed for each specific function.
+Noise dosimetry surveys provide employers with the information needed to require workers to wear the most effective and least disruptive hearing personal protective equipment designed for each specific function.

-An important compliment to noise dosimetry is to develop a noise map of the work area.
-This will identify noisy areas that can be the target of noise reduction efforts should OSHA compliance be an issue.
-The noise map is developed with a hand held sound level meter (SLM).
+An important complement to noise dosimetry is to develop a noise map of the work area.
+This will identify noisy areas that can be the target of noise reduction efforts should OSHA compliance be an issue or if noise reduction is desired.
+The noise map is developed with a handheld sound level meter (SLM).
 A qualified person such as an Industrial Hygienist can measure the noise throughout the facility.
-If there is a need for noise reduction, an octave hand analyzer can identify the specific frequencies that are excessive so that some engineering efforts can be implemented to achieve noise reduction.
+If there is a need for noise reduction, an Octave Hand Analyzer can identify specific frequencies that are excessive so that some engineering efforts can be implemented to achieve noise reduction.

-Our primary service areas for Noise Dosimetry and Noise Surveys are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Noise Dosimetry and Noise Surveys are: New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but additional travel charges will be applied.